khonsulabs/bonsaidb/book/src/about/concepts/view.md

 {{#include ../../view-example-string.rs:reduce_multiple_keys}}
 ```

-Once PliantDb has gathered each of the key's reduced values, it needs to further reduce that list into a single value.
+Once BonsaiDb has gathered each of the key's reduced values, it needs to further reduce that list into a single value.
 To accomplish this, the View's `reduce()` function to be invoked with `rereduce` set to `true`, and with mappings containing:

 | Key             | Value |
 | --------------- | ----- |